ashn-dot-dev/site/src/blog/wip-creating-cdoc-part-3.md

 ## The Game Plan
+Parsing and HTML generation are going to require us to complete a bunch of little steps that will only really come together once every step is completed.
-This is probably going to be the longest blog post in this series, mostly because there are a bunch of steps that need to be tackled all at once.
+That being the case, this is probably going to be the longest blog post in the `cdoc` series.
-To keep us on track I have created a list of functionality we need to implement, organized roughly based the phases of transpilation that `cdoc` will perform on each file.
+To keep us on track I have prepared a list of functionality we are going to implement in this post, organized roughly based the phases of transpilation for one C source file.

 00. Read the C source into a buffer
 00. Split that buffer into lines
-00. Parse `doc`(s) from every group of lines beginning with "`//!`
+00. Parse `doc`(s) from doc-comment lines
     + Recognize lines starting with "`//!`"
     + Define the data structures for `doc` and `section`
     + Parse lines starting with "`//!`" into `doc`s/`section`s
 00. Print an HTML representation of each `doc` and its `section`s

-We will walk through each element in this list, and hopefully by the end we will end up with an actually useful documentation parser!
+We will walk through step in this list, and hopefully by the end of this post we will have a somewhat useful documentation parser!
 There is a lot to do, so let's jump right into it.